 Gone Rogue: Ex narc frees drug war prisoners

 Police admired Barry Cooper when he lied to put drug dealers in prison.
 Then he flipped the game on them.
-It began in 2007, when Cooper gained some notoriety for releasing a self-produced DVD series called Never Get Busted Again.
+It began in 2007 when Cooper gained some notoriety for releasing a self-produced DVD series called Never Get Busted Again.
 In it, Cooper shows pot smokers ways to outsmart the cops and their drug dogs.
-He says that if you have marijuana in the car, it’s a good idea to also bring along a cat, since that will distract even a drug dog.
+He says that if you have marijuana in the car, it’s a good idea to also bring along a cat since that will distract even a drug dog.
 Got cops knocking on your door?
 Cooper says it’s best to lock it shut, and then tell them through a closed window that you won’t let them in without a warrant.
-The Never Get Busted DVDs have a low-budget charm, especially when Cooper uses footage taken from his own patrol-car camera to illustrate a point.
-Back then, in the mid ’90s, Cooper had short cropped hair.
+The Never Get Busted DVDs to have a low-budget charm, especially when Cooper uses footage taken from his own patrol-car camera to illustrate a point.
+Back then, in the mid-’90s, Cooper had short-cropped hair.
 Cop mustache.
 He liked to lean into suspects and intimidate them until they did what he wanted.
 On his DVDs, Cooper will freeze the patrol-car video to point out the ways he got people to confess they were carrying drugs or money. (“Don’t ever touch your face when you are talking to a cop.
 It’s a sign that you’re lying.”)

 Cooper dropped out of college at age 20 to join the police force in the small East Texas town of Gladewater, where he trained his own drug dog and started making big busts on the highway.
 Cooper was talented enough at seizing drugs that he was eventually hired by the Permian Basin Drug Task Force, a West Texas unit that became notorious for using unscrupulous tactics and was eventually shut down by the FBI in 1998.
 To Cooper, being on the task force was a great assignment; he learned all the ways to bend the law to rack up arrests and chase down suspects.
 Cooper was young, and he says the thing he loved most about being a cop was the adrenaline rush.
 One of his favorite things was to pull people over on the highway and then, just for kicks, incite a chase.